Immortal Beings

 ‘In Your light we see light.”

-– Psalm 36:9 (New King James Version)
+Psalm 36:9 (New King James Version)

-Here David says about God, that God’s Spirit provides a “fountain of life,” reflecting His flow of life and a purity of light that reflects the holiness of His awesome power.
-Youthfulness is often associated with life, and so even in these myths previously mentioned, the search for eternal youth is equivalent to the search for eternal life.
+Youthfulness is often associated with life, and so even in the previously mentioned, the search for eternal youth is equivalent to the search for eternal life.

 “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord

-– Romans 6:23 (King James Version)
+Romans 6:23 (King James Version)

-In Hinduism and in some sects of Buddhism, immortality is viewed through the lens of the soul.
+In Hinduism and some Buddhist sects, immortality is viewed through the lens of the soul.
 The soul is considered eternal, due to its being considered immortal, unchanging, and indestructible.
 Buddhist philosophy considers the soul immortal in another sense, as the ultimate goal is to overcome the cycles of death and rebirth (samsara) in order to achieve nirvana, better known as a “deathless” (amṛta) state.
 This deathless state is a spiritual ascension of the soul that allows for a cessation of suffering through the ending of the eternal continuation of a “fixed self.”
 Both spiritual practices, therefore, do not believe there is a divine being in charge of all, but rather a spiritual essence that flows through all of us.
 Because life is seen through cycles, the soul continuously reincarnates in both ideologies.

 Then Jesus wept.

-– John 11:35 (New Living Translation)
+John 11:35 (New Living Translation)

 Despite death being inevitable, there is this false sense of transcendence based on deception that we do not need to fear death because immortality is already yours, so no matter how risky you live your life, you will continue to live.
 This line of thought builds up pride because you subconsciously start to take life for granted.
 There are many chances ahead to make it all work out, so why even try?
 There is no specific standard to obtain, just a blueprint to follow – often through Vedic Astrology, although Western Astrology may be used as well.
 Because this higher power is leading one through this life, and the lives we believe we are entitled to because of our status as a soul, we live our lives following a voice that perverts the meaning of what it means to be a soul in this day and age.